XLin-NCSU/Project2/README.md

 ## Data Exploration

-Now we can pull the data and analyse it from the API.
+Now we can pull the data from the API and analyse it.

 ### Clan data